 Rules for Startups Raising Capital in the Midwest – Part 1

 Note: “Rules for Startups Raising Capital in the Midwest” is a multi-part Entrepreneur Toolkit series based on Rev1 Ventures Capital Access Learning Lab.
-After you complete Part 1, access Part 2 – capital planning worksheet here, Part 3 – a guide for building your investor list here, and Part 4 – due diligence here.
+We suggest you review the next sections: Part 2 – Capital Planning Worksheet, Part 3 – Building Your Investor List, Part 4 – Due Diligence, and Part 5 — Investor Outreach.

 Most entrepreneurs building high-growth companies will need to raise capital to fund the milestones that lead to sustainable growth.
 The process begins with defining those milestones, understanding the appropriate capital source for each stage, and then matching up the two into a well-formed business plan.